merondun/CytoSee/README.md

 The primary `.Rmd` script can be easily debugged in RStudio and run line-by-line using the `/cytoseen/cytoseen_Rtemplate.R` script.

-For any problems please open an issue or contact Justin Merondun: heritabilites [at] gmail.com
+For any problems or enhancement suggestions please open an issue or contact Justin Merondun: heritabilites [at] gmail.com

 ### FAQ